hnipun/aiide-docs/README.md

 ##### 3. Autocomplete

 Works like most code editors: as user type, a suggestion popup appears, allowing user to pick from a list of options.
 Open tabs are automatically used as context to provide more accurate suggestions.
+Press `Shift+Cmd+Space` trigger autocomplete suggestions manually.

 ##### 4. Gray Code Completions